-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 9 RDS s ition and recruitment of staff impacts on RDS ince availability.
-RDS recruitment and retention working group established.
+KEY R RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE Retention and 9 9 RDS staff impa appliance avail acts on RDS RDS recruitment and retention working group established.
 Increased RDS basic recruits course population from12 to 24.
 Quicker access to BA course on completion of recruit training.
 TOR support throughout the RDS probationary period.
-Retained salary scheme introduced and reviewed regularly.
+Enhanced retained pay scheme introduced and reviewed regularly.
 The service allows shorter RDS contracts to improve appliance availability.
 Encourages dual contract staff to contribute to the RDS.
 RDS availability targets now reduced to 95%.
 Proactive recruitment by SDM's.
 Joint working between HR and service delivery to enhance current recruitment processes.
-RDS Strengthening & Improving programme in place for 2 years now with the focus on supporting staff through their developmental stages and improving efficiency and effectiveness of recruitment work.
-A new Recruitment Vehicle has been established and its being piloted across the Service with good levels of utilisation and improved visibility reported by those staff engaged in recruitment activity.
+RDS Strengthening & Improving programme in place with the focus on supporting staff through their developmental stages and improving efficiency and effectiveness of recruitment work.
+A new Recruitment Vehicle has been established.
 RSO activity around both development and recruitment are paying off with improved levels of support being given across all required skill sets to those in the Service and those looking to join us.
-3 3 9 RDS Pay review implemented during 2017 after Union consultation.
-Retained Support Officers implemented and now established across the county and the benefits of these roles starting to show through in the distance travlled amongst firefighters in the development stages of their careers.
-RSO's also focusing upon strengthening Incident Command skills amongst RDS staff to improve competency as well as their sense of feeling valued.
-Ongoing activity around RDS recruitment campaigns is starting to show benefits with successful completion of recruits courses in 2017 now running at between 85-95% (was at 50% in 2015).
-For those who fail the RDS course the RSO's maintain contact and developmental work with a view to attendance on subsequent courses.
-31/12/2018 HoSD HoSD Serv Delivery
+3 3 9 RSO's continue to embed 'core skills' workshops on stations and STC staff routinely delivering Incident Command skills across a variety of topics to RDS staff to improve competency as well as sense of feeling valued.
+Activity around RDS recruitment campaigns will continue to develop.
+For those who fail the RDS course the RSO's maintain contact and developmental work with a view to attendance on subsequent course.
+Monitor success of initiatives 31/12/2019 HoSD HoSD Serv Delivery Lack of workfor resulting in sign 10 over/under pro and resulting in service and fina nificant ovision of staff mpact on lances.

-KEY RISKS RISK MITIGATION/CONTROLS IN PLACE LIKELIHOOD IMPACT RESIDUAL RISK ACTIONS RECOMMENDED BY WHEN BY WHOM RISK OWNER DIRECTORATE 10 Lack of workforce planning resulting in significant over/under provision of staff and resulting impact on service and finances.
 A mechanism of workforce planning has now been agreed and this will be reviewed on annual basis.
 As part of the development of the workforce plan a review of retirement profile is considered which is the main reason for turnover for those staff on grey book terms and conditions, this information is used to plan recruitment and enables us to plan effectively ensuring enough staff.
 Further to the turnover last year, an internal recruitment campaign and associated recruitment resulted in recruitment to 27 posts.
 A further recruitment campaign is being conducted for 2017/18 which will be completed by mid-May.
 Our approach to training and organisational development ensures that staff have the necessary ability, skills and training in order to able to undertake the job role.
 In terms of managing the risks associated with over establishment, all posts are checked against the post book prior to advertising.
 Where a post is not established it needs to go through specific authorisation and establishment process which ensures that we control the number of posts we recruit.
-2 3 Discharged 1.
-Lack of compliance with legislation resulting in prosecution or compliance order.
-Clerk of Authority reviews all Committee reports for legality and advises CFA.
+2 3 6 Discharged Lack of complia legislation resu prosecution or order. ulting in Clerk of Authority reviews all Committee reports for legality and advises CFA.
 Clerk and Solicitor review new legislation.
 Government notify of all new requirements Horizon scanning.
-2 2 4 Discharged 1: Ineffective Health and Safety in the workplace, resulting in prosecution, intervention fees etc. Health and Safety Management System (HSMS) in place.
-HSA3 - workplace inspection programme.
-Internal Audit Framework (replace with SHE Annual Review and Station Audit Programme).
-HSMS developed and re-certificated to OHSAS 18001 H&S standard.
-SHE department plan to develop, maintain and continuously improve the HSMS.
-Publication of risk information - GRA's, service orders etc. External audit and scrutiny through VCA External Auditors, Audit and review arrangements in place through SHE Department audit programme.
-Health, Safety and Environment Advisory Group monitor performance.
-3 3 ω Following the independent audit of Health and Safety and Environmental Management Systems carried out as part of our OHSAS 18001 and ISO 14001 certification process non-conformances and opportunities for improvement are collated together into the SHE Audit Improvement Action Plan and monitored to conclusion through the Health, Safety and Environment Advisory Group.
-31/12/2018 HoSHE HoSHE People & Development
+2 2 4 Discharged